 September 23, 2016 — By Betty Fitterman

 Note: This is a 6 part series that Betty Fitterman was kind enough to contribute way back at Topretirements’ beginning.
-To see the other 5 parts go to our Tips & Picks Section/Adventurous Retirements (we will eventually move all of them into the Blog so people can Comment on them).
+To see the other 5 parts see the links at the bottom of this article.

 While millions of baby boomers are starting to check out active adult communities, college towns, and cities as their retirement destination, a sub-set of young-at-heart retirees has a much more adventurous approach.
 These folks have adopted a mobile lifestyle, and for them, the entire continent is their community.